oscarthedev15/crypto-news-analyst/README.md

 **Key Features:**

-- 🔍 Semantic search (FAISS) for accurate article retrieval
+- 🔍 Semantic search for accurate article retrieval
 - 🤖 Choice of LLM: Ollama (free, local) or OpenAI (cloud)
 - 📰 Auto-refresh with cron jobs (no server restart needed)
 - 💬 Conversational context with session management